Updated: Apr 10

-It was quite some time ago, more like years, since I last was in Paris.
+It is quite some time, more like years, since I was in Paris last.

-The sweetness of the melody takes me back to my living room, where I spend countless nights writing poetry by the fireplace in the comfort of my broadest imagination, surrounded by low lit candles alongside the lasting scent of fresh lily of the valley.
+The sweetness of the melody takes me back to my living room, where I spent countless nights writing poetry by the fireplace in the comfort of my broadest imagination, surrounded by low lit candles alongside the lasting scent of fresh lilies of the valley.

-Through the window, the skyscraper lights of London are too far to see and covered by a view of painted oak trees, clouds and sky, coloured by the Caribbean sea, but my soul is always ready to write on nights where the moon shines bright with a side of peppermint tea.
+Through the window, the skyscraper lights of London are too far to see and obscured by a view of painted oak trees, clouds and sky, coloured by the Caribbean sea.
+I’m comfortably tucked in a corner of England and my soul is always ready to write on nights when the moon shines bright with a side of peppermint tea.
 On a starry night, I look at the stars and look for constellations, and I wonder if the rest of the world can see them too.

 There was one evening when we spent hours practising “Hey Jude” by The Beatles.
-Ah, this song, I was in my early twenties when this song was the mainstream and soon became a number one hit across the globe.
-I was lost in life, searching for my career and what made me feel alive the most.
-Learning about the world and becoming the person I wanted to be, chasing my dreams as if I was running to catch a plane or a kite flying in the sky at Hampstead Heath park.
-This song inspired me to sing sad songs aloud many times when I was home alone, dancing in the kitchen while cooking fresh fish, broccoli and mash potatoes and it made things better, as I expressed my emotions to my empty audience.
-I was brave, you know, not waiting for someone to perform with, I was taking the risk of the neighbours hearing me scream the silent voice that lived inside of me for too long.
+Ah, this song!
+I was in my early adult years when this song was the mainstream and soon became a number one hit across the globe.
+I was lost in life, searching for my career and what made me feel alive the most, learning about the world and becoming the person I wanted to be, chasing my dreams as if I was running to catch a plane or a kite flying in the sky at Hampstead Heath park.
+This song inspired me to sing sad songs aloud many times when I was home alone, dancing in the kitchen while cooking fresh fish, broccoli and mashed potatoes and it made things better, as I expressed my emotions to my absent audience.
+I was brave, you know, not waiting for someone to perform with, I was taking the risk of the neighbours hearing me scream the silent voice that had lived inside of me for too long.
 And gosh, I began to feel better.
 But then there was this guy who was a little older than me, whom I met at the fish market on a Sunday.
-He was quite a man, but his attitude quickly grew into a boy after our first kiss.
+He was quite a man, but his attitude quickly grew into a boy’s after our first kiss.
 It felt as if I was in love for the first time, his blue eyes were magnetic, but then he disappeared after three dates at the drive-in.
-I cried for a few nights until his essence fell on me and knocked my love glasses, and then I knew the distance was good for me so, I joined my friends for an evening at Greenwich Park.
+I cried for a few nights until his essence fell on me and knocked my love glasses, and then I knew the distance was good for me, so I joined my friends for an evening at Greenwich Park.
 They brought their guitars, and we danced among the veteran trees in our light blue, straight cut jeans and hippie tops while they sang Beatles songs.
 And finally, there was the light, the summer sunset, appearing over my rainy cheeks.
-Grapes and cheese picnic with glasses of strawberry wine, as we were thirsty for dancing.
+Grapes and cheese picnic with glasses of strawberry wine.
+We were thirsty for dancing.
 We acted like a bunch of kids who ate two chocolate bars in a row before going to bed and looked a bit like fools pretending to be birds as our arms and pirouettes were aiming for the sky, but it was fun and it made us laugh.
 Gosh, how I felt so much better and fell in love with the picture of that night, along with the following ones.

-A new song begins to play, my husband and I once danced on this floor of the Eiffel Tower, he takes me in his arms and we dance again for a minute or two as I place my head on his beating heart.
-And he whispers out loud, “honey your soul can never grow old, it’s evergreen”.
-Oh, how I love this man, and the song skips to a country song I never heard before, and I “remember when” I put the camera in his backpack before leaving.
+A new song begins to play.
+My husband and I once danced on this floor of the Eiffel Tower.
+He takes me in his arms and we dance again for a minute or two as I place my head on his beating heart.
+And he whispers out loud, “Honey your soul can never grow old; it’s evergreen”.
+Oh, how I love this man, the song skips to a country song I have never heard before, and I “remember when” I put the camera in his backpack before leaving.

-Ah music, I love how much beauty it brings into my world.
-But what I adore about music, oh what I love the most, it’s how it makes me remember and how it makes me feel, in the present.
+Ah music!
+I love the beauty it brings into my world.
+But what I adore about music, oh what I love the most, is how it makes me remember and how it makes me feel, in the present.

 Inspired by River Flows by Yiruma, Hey Jude by The Beatles, It’s my life by Bon Jovi, Thinking Out Loud by Ed Sheeran, and Remember When by Alan Jackson.